City of Atlanta Brownfields Program

 Geographical Priority Areas

 The priority areas under this program are listed below, by category where applicable.
-For additional information on the priority areas, including maps, please click here.
+For additional information on the priority areas, please click here.
+For a map, please click here.

 1. Proctor Creek Watershed